nadineparker/ENIGMA_SCZ_MRS/README.md

   -	``“Sample_Name”_rel.kin0`` – a file containing individuals with second degree genetically defined relatedness.
   -	``“Sample_Name”_rel.log`` – a log file for the genetic relatedness estimation

-We ask that you share all files in this directory along with the **[ENIGMA SCZ covariates](https://github.com/nadineparker/ENIGMA_SCZ_PRS/edit/main/README.md#enigma-SCZ-covariates)** and the standard **ENIGMA FreeSurfer cortical (SurfAvg/ThickAvg.csv) and subcortical (LandRvolumes.csv) measures**.
+We ask that you share all files in this directory along with the **[Additional Variables](https://github.com/nadineparker/ENIGMA_SCZ_MRS/edit/main/README.md#additional-variables)** and the standard **ENIGMA FreeSurfer cortical (SurfAvg/ThickAvg.csv) and subcortical (LandRvolumes.csv) measures**.
 If you already have imaging and covariate data stored on the UCI server there is no need to re-share this data.

 Please ensure the participant identifiers used for the genetic data match the covariates and imaging data.
 If not, please provide a list which matches the different identifiers.

 Email Nadine Parker when you are ready to share your data.

 ## Additional Information
-### ENIGMA SCZ Covariates
+### Additional Variables
  - ``SubjID`` - Subject ID should match the format of the IDs in the LandRvolumes.csv file and the SurfAvg/ThickAvg.csv files from the subcortical and cortical projects as well as the genetic data in the outputs from this analysis.
  - ``Dx`` - Diagnosis coded as bipolar patient = SCZ and control = CN
  - ``FullDx`` - Full diagnosis coded as: SCZ1, SCZ2, SCZNOS, SchizoAffective.
 Set all controls = NA